loveherk/learngit/readme.txt

-Git is acersion control system.
+Git is a distributed version control system.
 Git is free softwara.